huizezhang-sherry/ETC4860/README.md

 It can be seen that AU02(outer eyebrow raise) and AU20(lip stretcher) are both common for all the judges.
 AU15 and AU14 are also commonly detected for five out of the six judges.
 Other commonly displayed action units include: AU01, AU09, AU20, AU25 and AU45.

-[I have problems here to relate AUs to emtions]

  - **How does the intensity of action units looks like?**
 ![intensity_boxplot](images/intensity_boxplot_au.png)